First Lady of Israeli Song and Poetry

 She began to compose and write songs by setting famous poems to music, including works by Israeli poet Rachel and the American legend Walt Whitman.
 She also translated popular songs from English to Hebrew, including the Beatles’ “Let It Be.”

-In 1967, Naomi Shemer wrote the patriotic song “Yerushalayim Shel Zahav (Jerusalem of Gold),” famous after being performed by Shuly Nathan (seen in the above video).
+In 1967, Naomi Shemer wrote the patriotic song “Yerushalayim Shel Zahav (Jerusalem of Gold).”
 After Israel won the Six-Day War that year, reuniting Jerusalem’s Old City in the process, Shemer wrote another verse that celebrated the miraculous victory.
 The song has since become known as Israel’s unofficial second national anthem.

 But that was not the only inspirational song by Naomi Shemer that the Jewish state embraced after war.
 The Beatles’ “Let It Be” inspired her to write a song of hope that Israel adopted after the Yom Kippur War of 1973.